 It does not follow that because two circuit elements have the same potential difference across them that they are necessarily to be regarded as connected in parallel.
-If in Fig. 8 a R1 and R2 had the same resistance, it would follow that the potential difference across R1 would be equal to that across R2.
+If in Fig. 8 $a R_1$ and $R_2$ had the same resistance, it would follow that the potential difference across $R_1$ would be equal to that across $R_2$ .
 In spite of this fact, they are very evidently not connected in parallel; the equality of voltage across them is an accidental result of the particular relative magnitudes we have arbitrarily assigned to them, and not, as in the case of the parallel-connected resistances of Fig. 9 a, a necessary consequence of their mode of connection into the circuit.

 Fig. 9: Resistances in parallel.
-The circuit b is equivalent to the circuit a in the sense that both take the same current from the battery E, if $1/R = 1/R_1 + 1/R_2$ Fig. 8 a, if of equal resistance have equal voltages across them, whereas $R_1$ and $R_2$ , of Fig. 9 a, irrespective of their relative magnitudes, have the same voltage across them.
+The circuit b is equivalent to the circuit a in the sense that both take the same current from the battery E, if $1/R = 1/R_1 + 1/R_2$ In other words, $R_1$ and $R_2$ of

+Fig. 8 a, if of equal resistance have equal voltages across them, whereas $R_1$ and $R_2$ , of Fig. 9 a, irrespective of their relative magnitudes, have the same voltage across them.

 Rather a fine distinction, perhaps, but a very vital one for the clear understanding of circuits of all kinds.
-Bearing this point in mind, we can shorten our definitions by saying that :---
+Bearing this point in mind, we can shorten our definitions by say-